 Importing your booster’s code creates a project in Red Hat JBoss Developer Studio and enables you to start making changes.

-- Click Browse, navigate to the root of your booster project, and click Open.
+- Navigate to the project folder of your booster and click Open.

 - Start editing your project after your import is complete.

-- Ensure you have saved all files with changes that you intend to commit.
+- All files with changes that you intend to commit are saved.

-- Right click on the root of the project Project Explorer or Package Explorer view.
+- In Developer Studio, right click on the root of the project Project Explorer or Package Explorer view.

 - Choose Team → Commit….